luckywebdev/SEO-token/README.md

     You can buy and sell SEO token with BNB using this function.
     While transfering, rate owner set using setRate function will be used.
     5% transaction fee of SEO buy or sell is allocated to holders and liquidity, reward wallet addresses with its own percentage.

+- transferWithReward(address[] _receipent, uint[] _rewardRate)
+    RewardPool can transfer to website owners SEO token as reward with some rate. msg sender must be the same as rewardPool address.